justinwoo/purescript-simple-json/docs/quickstart.md

 ## Encoding Optional Values

-Encoding optional values is, as with encoding simple types, quite a bit easier:
+Encoding optional values to JSON is, as with encoding simple types, quite a bit easier:
 ```hs
 import Prelude
 import Effect (Effect)